Why Sugar-Free for Good Used to Feel Impossible for Me

-- More definition in unexpected places… hello slender wrist, skinny collar bone, etc. It’s been years since I saw you all under that cozy layer of body fat I didn’t notice I had accumulated over the years
+- More definition in unexpected places.
+Hello slender wrist, skinny collar bone, etc. It’s been years since I saw you all under that cozy layer of body fat.

-My nursing hormones have kept the scale stalled from losing any more weight for now.
-But in the meantime, I am still loving my food, watching for NSVs and avoiding the scale to save my sanity.
+But in the meantime, I am still loving my food, watching for NSVs and enjoying the journey.

 I will say that the longer I have been sugar-free, the easier this lifestyle has been to maintain.
 My body has come to crave higher quality fuel without all the processed junk it used to eat for so long.